Get

 Conclusion

 Detoxing is a popular health process in humans that has crossed over into the veterinary community.
 Most of the time, a healthy cat’s body will properly detoxify itself, but there are instances where a kitty could use help.
-Even in these cases, it’s always best to see your veterinarian to ensure that you aren’t giving your cat anything harmful and that you are going about the process in a safe and effective way.
+Even in these cases, it’s always best to see a veterinarian to ensure that you aren’t giving your cat anything harmful and that you are going about the process in a safe and effective way.

 See also: